sunatthegilddotcom/perovskites/README.md

 git lfs checkout
 ```

+* Currently, the plan is to use a shared Google Drive to store all data and use it in the model.
+Also, we must make sure that the data is openly available to everyone once the repo is made public.

 ### References
 1. Early-time widefield absolute PL intensities and carrier diffusion length measurements can be used to predict the lifetime of perovskite thin films.
 But, this paper uses the mean pixel intensities of PL images, negleting the spatial heterogeneities [Stoddard et. al., ACS Energy Lett.
 2020, 5, 3, 946–954](https://pubs.acs.org/doi/10.1021/acsenergylett.0c00164)
 2. Macroscopic PL heterogeneities encode hidden information about variation in thin film preparation conditions, storage and consequent surface defect concentrations [Tze-Bin Song et al 2019 J. Phys.
 Energy 1 011002](https://iopscience.iop.org/article/10.1088/2515-7655/aaeee5)